 Know the rules before you start

-Before submitting an application check you have met all the exemption criteria (Building design conditions checklist).
-Some of the basic criteria include (But not limited to):
+Make sure you check the exemption criteria before submitting your PIM application (Building design conditions checklist).
+Some of the basic criteria includes (but is not limited to):

-Make sure all the actions required by the exemption have been carried out - Granny flats exemption: Completion checklist.
+Make sure all the actions required by the exemption have been carried out (refer to the Granny flats exemption: Completion checklist).
+You are required to submit this documentation to council once you have completed your work.

-The NES-DMRU regulations provide for 1 x DMRU (Detached Minor Residential unit) per site as a permitted activity within the following zones:
+The NES-DMRU regulations provide for 1 x DMRU (granny flat) per site as a permitted activity within the following zones:

 Refer to the District Plan to find out what zone your site is within.